Rent-A-Center, Inc. (RCII)

 I would now like to turn the conference over to Mr. Carpenter, please go ahead sir.

-Thank you, Elisa.
+Thank you, Chris.
 Good morning everyone and thank you for joining us.
-You should have received a copy of the earnings release distributed after the market closed yesterday that outlined our operational and financial results that we made in the fourth quarter as well as the year end 2008.
+You should have received a copy of the earnings release, distributed after the market closed yesterday, that outlines our operational and financial results that were made in the first quarter.

-Also in accordance with SEC rules concerning non-GAAP financial measures, the reconciliation of EBITDA is provided in our earnings press release under the statement of earnings highlights.
-Finally, I must remind you that some of the statements made in this call, such as forecast growth in revenues, earnings, operating margins, cash flow profitability and other business or trend information are forward-looking statements.
+Also in accordance with SEC rules regarding non-GAAP financial measures, the reconciliation of EBITDA is provided in our earnings press release under the statement of earnings highlights.
+Finally, I must remind you that some of the statements made in this call, such as forecast, growth and revenues, earnings, operating margins, cash flow and profitability and other business or trend information are forward-looking statements.

 These matters are of course subject to many factors that could cause actual results to differ materially from our expectations reflected in the forward-looking statements.
-These factors are described in the earnings release issued yesterday, as well as our most recent quarterly report on Form 10-Q for the quarter ended September 30, 2008.
+These factors are described in the earnings release issued yesterday, as well as our most recent annual report on Form 10-K for the year ended December 31, 2009.
 Rent-A-Center undertakes no obligation to publicly update or revise any forward-looking statements.